Paid feature. Webhook alert delivery requires a Growth, Team, or Enterprise plan — the alerts_enabled entitlement is off on Hobby.

-AgentMark webhooks deliver alert notifications to your application when cost, latency, or error-rate thresholds are breached or resolved.
+AgentMark webhooks deliver alert notifications to your application when cost, latency, error-rate, or evaluation-score thresholds are breached or resolved.

 How it works